Zenika/spring-workshop/Slides/03_maven.md

 A special lifecycle: *clean*

-- Removes compilated classes, packaged binaries and more
+- Cleans up your workspace by removing compilated classes, packaged binaries and more
 - When all fails, a nice "clean" may help !
-- Just run *mvn clean*
+Just run *mvn clean*
+- May be used in addition of phases of the regular cycle to ensure a smooth run: *mvn clean compile*

+## Maven lifecycle: Clean

+*mvn clean*

 ```xml
 > mvn clean                                                                                                       Jeu 27 fév 1[INFO] Scanning for projects...